RWS/ISHDeploy/Source/ISHDeploy.Documentation/Articles/IntegrationSTS/Integration/Integrating with Security Token Service.md

 Inside the zip file you will find two files

 - `CM Security Token Service Requirements.md` that is a markdown file with the specific deployment information.
 - `ishws.cer` that is the public key of the **ISHWS** service certificate.
-This is added for your convenience.
+This was added for your convenience.

 # Enable authentication with Content Manager internal users.